 - Passport or International Driving License with photo

-4. German tax identification number (since 1.7.2017) and if you have previously worked in other countries also proof of tax numbers from these countries.
+- Tax identification number of any countries if you have previously worked in other countries also proof of tax numbers from these countries.
 The number should ideally be on an official letter, either the last tax stamp or the letter telling you the personal identification number!
 (This is the official letter from Germany)

-With these documents you can open an account at the bank of your choice; if you want you can even make an appointment (Appointment) from Germany, to save you the waiting time on the spot.
+With these documents, you can open an account at the bank of your choice.
+If you want, you can even make an appointment (Appointment) from Germany to save yourself the waiting time on site.

-At least here in Auckland, in the centre you always had to wait at least a week.
-As a trick I can recommend you, ask for a fil Maybe it’s a bit outside the centre, but you can still walk there.
-Mostly it is a bit faster with applying for and opening an account.
-If you want to leave Auckland very quickly and do not work directly, then opening an account in another city is also worthwhile.
-Auckland, the largest city in New Zealand, is very much used by backpackers as a starting point and is therefore always well utilized.
+At least here in Auckland, you always had to wait at least a week in the centre.
+As a trick, I can recommend you to ask for a branch that is maybe a little bit outside the centre, but where you can still walk to.
+It's usually a bit quicker there to apply for and open an account.
+If you want to leave Auckland very quickly and don't want to work directly, it is also worth opening an account in another city.
+As the largest city in New Zealand, Auckland is heavily used by backpackers as a starting point and is therefore always busy.